Sparsh1911/PROJECTS/README.md

 # PROJECTS INCLUDED
-> Face Recognition System – Real-time face detection and recognition using OpenCV and face_recognition
+1. Face Recognition System – Real-time face detection and recognition using OpenCV and face_recognition
-> More Coming Soon
+2. More Coming Soon
 # 🛠 TECHNOLOGIES USED
-.
-Python 3
+1. Python
-.
-OpenCV
+2. OpenCV
-.
-NumPy
+3. NumPy
-. face_recognition
+4. face_recognition
-Other libraries as needed per project.
+5. Other libraries as needed per project